Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 where $\gls{d_ave}$ is defined by \eqref{eq:c5_distance_average}.
 For visualisation of the standard deviation of the distance to the material dataset per element, see \autoref{fig:n_missing_hat_dist}(b).

-It can be seen in \autoref{fig:n_missing_hat_dist}(c) that after the adaptive order refinement, the total error w.r.t. the exact solution is still present for elements where the dataset is far form the field values.
-Highlighting the high standard deviation of the distance per element, we can also determine which parts of these elements are better informed (i.e. have smaller distance) of the material properties than others.
-Therefore, refining the mesh on such element is beneficial for better understanding the influence of the material dataset on the results.
+It can be seen in \autoref{fig:n_missing_hat_dist}(c) that after the adaptive order refinement, the total error w.r.t. the exact solution is still present for elements where the dataset is far from the field values.
+Highlighting the high standard deviation of the distance per element, we can also determine which parts of these elements are better informed (i.e. have smaller distance to the material dataset) of the material properties than others.
+Therefore, $h$-refining such elements may be beneficial for better understanding the influence of the material dataset on the results.